hilagal/Encrypted-Client-Server-Architecture/README.md

    - The server listens for incoming requests, processes them, and stores the data in a local SQLite database.
    - The server also handles key management, decrypting files, and managing user data.

-3. **users.db:**
+3. **clients.db:**
-   - This is the SQLite database file that stores user information, RSA public/private keys, and encrypted files.
+   - This is the SQLite database file that stores user information, RSA public/private keys.

+4. **files.db:**
+   - This is the SQLite database file that stores uuid and files information.

 4. **requirements.txt:**
    - A file listing the required dependencies to run the project (e.g., `pycryptodome`, `sqlite3`).